aws-samples/aws-datasync-deploy-agent-azure/README.md

    As a part of the setup process, the script will automatically download and install the Azure Command-Line Interface (CLI) and AzCopy tools.
 These tools are essential for managing and transferring data within the Azure environment.

 3. *Download AWS DataSync Agent for Hyper-V:*
-   The script will fetch the AWS DataSync Agent specifically designed for Hyper-V environments.
-This agent enables efficient and secure data transfers between your on-premises infrastructure and Azure.
+   The script will download the AWS DataSync Agent specifically designed for Hyper-V environments.
+This agent enables efficient and secure data transfers between your Azure infrastructure and AWS.

 4. *Convert VHDX to VHD:*
    Once the AWS DataSync Agent is downloaded, the script will take care of converting the Virtual Hard Disk (VHDX) file to the compatible Hyper-V Disk (HVD) format, ensuring compatibility with Azure.